slerman12/UnifiedML/README.md

 ```

-You can imagine training a GAN or classifier CNN and then seamlessly using it for RL.
+You can imagine training a CNN for generative modeling or classification and then seamlessly using it for RL.

 <br>
 </details>